 - 7.1 A Preliminary Ecological Appraisal has been undertaken at land at Haverhill, Suffolk by JBA Ltd in support of a planning application for development. - 7.2 The proposed development site is located within 7km of a number of statutory and non-statutory wildlife areas.
 Adverse impacts on these sites are anticipated.
-An EcIA is recommended due to increased predicted recreational disturbance to these sites. - 7.3 The majority of the site comprises semi-improved grassland with scattered broadleaved trees and species-rich hedgerows along field boundaries with dense scrub along the southern boundary. - 7.4 Further protected species surveys are recommended bats, dormouse, reptilesA survey for sulphur clover is also recommended. - 7.5 If any mitigation or compensation measures recommended following these further surveys is carried out, and if the precautionary measures for birds detailed in this report are followed, it is considered that the development is able to proceed with minimal impact on the local conservation status of any protected, principally important or rare species within the area. - 7.6 It is also considered that with a sensitive landscape scheme, and by including some, or all, of the additional enhancements, the site could be improved for local wildlife post development.
+An EcIA is recommended due to increased predicted recreational disturbance to these sites. - 7.3 The majority of the site comprises semi-improved grassland with scattered broad-leaved trees and species-rich hedgerows along field boundaries with dense scrub along the southern boundary. - 7.4 Further protected species surveys are recommended prior to development for GCN, bats, dormouse, reptiles, badgers and breeding birds.
+A survey for sulphur clover is also recommended. - 7.5 If any mitigation or compensation measures recommended following these further surveys is carried out, and if the precautionary measures for birds detailed in this report are followed, it is considered that the development is able to proceed with minimal impact on the local conservation status of any protected, principally important or rare species within the area. - 7.6 It is also considered that with a sensitive landscape scheme, and by including some, or all, of the additional enhancements, the site could be improved for local wildlife post development.